devopsplaybook-io/kubernetes-web-lightclient/README.md

 Kubernetes Web LightClient is a web based user interface for Kubernetes.
 In it's current version it has the following features:

-- List: Deployment, StatefulSet, DeamonSet, Pod, ConfigMap, Nodes, Secrets, PVC, Namespace
+- List: Deployment, StatefulSet, DaemonSet, Pod, ConfigMap, Nodes, Secrets, PVC, Namespace
-- For Pod: Delete, Display Log.
+- For Pod: Delete, Display Log
-- For Deployments, DaemonSet, Statefulset: Rollout restart.
+- For Deployments, DaemonSet, Statefulset: Rollout restart
+- For Nodes: CPU and Memory information

 ![](docs/images/pods.png?raw=true)